CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module CON.3 Data backup concept.md

 A special form of the mentioned data security strategies is the image data backup.
 Here, not the individual files of a disk stack are backed up, but the physical sectors of the disk.
 It is a full backup that can be restored very quickly to a similar hard drive.

 Another form is Hierarchical Storage Management (HSM).
 This is primarily about using existing storage as economically as possible.
 Depending on the frequency with which they are accessed, files are kept on fast online storage (hard drives), swapped out to nearline storage (automatic data carrier systems), or archived to offline storage devices (magnetic tapes).
 At the same time, these HSM systems also offer automatic data backup routines combined from incremental data backup and full data backup.
 A redundant data storage offer RAID systems (Redundant Array of Inexpensive Disks).
 The RAID concept describes the connection of several hard disks under the command of a so-called array controller.
 There are several RAID levels, of which RAID level 1 describes data mirroring.
 However, RAID systems do not replace data backup!
-They do not help with theft or fire, so the data stored on RAID systems must also be backed up to additional media and these media must also be stored in other fire sections.
+They do not help with theft or fire, so the data stored on RAID systems must be backed up to additional media and these media must also be stored in other fire sections.

 In order to decide which data protection strategy should be used, the following influencing factors (see CON.3.M1 * Survey of factors influencing data backup *) must be taken into account in order to find a form that is suitable for the requirements and at the same time economical: